 Check in to your accommodation at Basecamp Lodge and relax by the fire or on the patio.
 (Use code: TRAVELWITHTHESMILE when booking the Basecamp Lodge for 10% off your stay.)

 Start your day at Bluebird Café with freshly baked muffins and a cup of tea or coffee.

 After seeing a grizzly bear, it’s time to see a buffalo, another iconic Canadian animal.
-Take Trans-Canada Highway heading north, and after about 10 minutes, you will arrive at Rocky Mountain Buffalo Ranch.
+Take the Trans-Canada Highway heading north, and after about 10 minutes, you will arrive at Rocky Mountain Buffalo Ranch.

 The owner, Leo, runs Buffalo Tours daily at 10:15 am from May till mid-October.
 Leo talks about his life with buffalos, how they live, communicate, and how they’re able to accept a human as part of the herd (it’s very hard to accomplish).

-You meet the buffalo herd with Chester Junior, the Chief bull, up close, which is truly a once-in-a-lifetime opportunity.
+You meet the buffalo herd with Chester Junior, the Chief Bull, up close, which is truly a once-in-a-lifetime opportunity.

 Another adventure-filled day, this time at Golden’s newest attraction, the Golden Skybridge.
 Buy an adventure pass that gives you access to the highest suspension bridges in Canada and all attractions.
 Once you’re in, you can grab a quick bite at the Village Grill.

 The entrance area features a beautiful natural playground with climbers, slides, swings, and ziplines for kids of all ages.
 The access to the 1st suspension bridge is past the play area, where you walk 130 meters high above the canyon with waterfalls.